 A unique advantage of crowdfunding is that you’ll be able to gather like-minded people together around your idea.

 This alone can help you build the momentum you need for a solid launch in the future.
-Similar to a previous point, it will be like a trampoline, launching you into a better position when facing serious investors.
+Similar to a previous point, it will be like a trampoline, launching you into having a better product position when facing serious investors.

 When it becomes apparent that there is a large number of people who are willing to invest in your idea, it becomes more tempting and comfortable for others to do the same.